 Dr Christopher Bunn

-- Research Fellow (Institute of Health & Wellbeing Social Sciences)
+- Research Fellow (School of Health & Wellbeing Social Sciences)

 His first research post was within the Univeristy of Cambridge's Institute for Metabolic Science, which focussed on developing and evaluating a peer support service for people living with type 2 diabetes.
 Following this, Chris moved to Glasgow to work on the Football Fans in Training study, joinging the College of Social Science's Institue of Health and Wellbeing (IHW) group.
 Sunsequently, Chris worked on a range of public health focussed projects, including EuroFIT, bringing sociological insights to the design and evaluation of interventions.